404nofound/MBTA_Angular/README.md

 # MBTA_Angular

-Boston Train Application Based on Angular
+Boston Train Application Based on Angular.

-If you want to see details, please using Chrome open [Here](https://www.yichangshao.com/mbta/)
+If you want to see details, please using Chrome open [Here](https://www.yichangshao.com/mbta/).

 # Nearby Stop